 Name Status Version Cate Flags License Repo PGVer Package Description

-timescaledb installed 2.24.0 TIME -dsl-- Timescale PIGSTY 15-18 postgresql-18-timescaledb-tsl Enables scalable inserts and complex queries for time-series dat
+timescaledb available 2.29.1 TIME -dslt- Timescale PIGSTY 15-18 postgresql-18-timescaledb-tsl Enables scalable inserts and complex queries for time-series dat

-timescaledb_toolkit installed 1.22.0 TIME -ds-t- Timescale PIGSTY 15-18 postgresql-18-timescaledb-toolkit Library of analytical hyperfunctions, time-series pipelining, an
+timescaledb_toolkit available 1.23.0 TIME -ds--- Timescale PIGSTY 15-18 postgresql-18-timescaledb-toolkit Library of analytical hyperfunctions, time-series pipelining, an

-periods installed 1.2.3 TIME -ds--- PostgreSQL PGDG 14-18 postgresql-18-periods Provide Standard SQL functionality for PERIODs and SYSTEM VERSIO
+periods available 1.2.3 TIME -ds--- PostgreSQL PGDG 14-18 postgresql-18-periods Provide Standard SQL functionality for PERIODs and SYSTEM VERSIO

-pg_bulkload installed 3.1.23 ETL bds--- BSD 3-Clause PIGSTY 14-18 postgresql-18-pg-bulkload pg_bulkload is a high speed data loading utility for PostgreSQL
+pg_bulkload available 3.1.23 ETL bds--- BSD 3-Clause PIGSTY 14-18 postgresql-18-pg-bulkload pg_bulkload is a high speed data loading utility for PostgreSQL

 test_decoding available - ETL --s--x PostgreSQL CONTRIB 14-18 postgresql-18 SQL-based test/example module for WAL logical decoding